shudv/memotable/README.md

 // ✅ Generic React component that renders a table of tasks function TaskList({ taskTable }) {
-    useTable(taskTable); // ✅ Subscription that is only notified when table gets updated return (
+    useTable(taskTable); // ✅ Subscription that is only notified when this table gets updated return (
         <div>
             {taskTable.toArray().map((t) => (